kubos/kubos/docs/tutorials/first-mission-app.rst

     # Set the lowest log level which should be routed to rsyslog for processing
     logger.setLevel(logging.INFO)

-    # We'll send our messages to the standard Unix domain socket for logging (`/dev/log`)
-    # Since this is a user program, we'll use the LOG_USER facility
-    handler = SysLogHandler(address='/dev/log', facility=SysLogHandler.LOG_USER)

     # Prefix all messages with the application name so that SysLog will set the
     # `programname` and `APP-NAME` property values accordingly.
     # This way we can easily see that the messages came from this application when viewing the log
     formatter = logging.Formatter('my-mission-app: %(message)s')

+    # We'll send our messages to the standard Unix domain socket for logging (`/dev/log`)
+    # Since this is a user program, we'll use the LOG_USER facility
+    syslog = SysLogHandler(address='/dev/log', facility=SysLogHandler.LOG_USER)

+    # Set the message formatting for this log handler
+    syslog.setFormatter(formatter)

+    # We also want to echo all our log messages to stdout, for easy viewing
+    stdout = logging.StreamHandler(stream=sys.stdout)
+    # Set the message formatting for this log handler
+    stdout.setFormatter(formatter)

-    # Finalize our settings
+    # Finally, add our handlers to our logger
-    handler.formatter = formatter
-    logger.addHandler(handler)
+    logger.addHandler(syslog)
+    logger.addHandler(stdout)

     # Write a test message
     logger.info("Test Message")